The disease chickenpox and chickenpox vaccine

 The reason that vaccination is generally not recommended for adults is that approx. 98% of those who grew up in Sweden have had chickenpox.

 The first symptoms of illness may be fever and body aches.
 Then comes the rash, which often starts on the upper body.
 In the beginning, the rashes are red and raised and then a blister is added, a so-called smallpox.
 Other symptoms are cough, stomach pain and pain when urinating caused by blisters on the body’s mucous membranes.
 You can also get blisters in the mouth, which can cause children to have pain when they eat.

 The rashes can cause a troublesome itch and small children often tear the blisters, which means that there is a risk of bacteria infecting the smallpox in a secondary infection.

 The time from infection to disease symptoms varies between 10 and 26 days.

 Unfortunately, complications can arise in connection to a chicken pox infection.
 It’s not very common, but children can get inflammation in the cerebellum that affects their balance and ability to walk.
 This usually heals on its own within a few weeks, but can be uncomfortable while it lasts.
 Encephalitis is a rarer, but all the more serious, complication of chickenpox, and it happens that children and adults get inflammatory changes in vessels in the central nervous system that can lead to an increased risk of stroke.
 People with a weakened immune system are at greater risk of complications.

-Many have had chickenpox as children.
-The virus then lies dormant in the nerve roots for life and can flare up as a shingles infection as you get older and the immune system weakens.
-You cannot get shingles from someone else who has chickenpox, but a person with shingles can infect someone who has not had chickenpox before.
-Shingles, however, is not as contagious as chickenpox.
-Children who have had chickenpox during the first year of life can sometimes get a shingles infection as a child.
+The chickenpox virus lies dormant in the nerve roots for life and can flare up as a shingles infection.
+You can’t get shingles from someone who has chickenpox, but a person with shingles can infect someone who hasn’t previously had chickenpox with chickenpox.
+There is a proven vaccine against shingles for those who are 50+.